Becoming a Lifeline Support Worker

 You do need to be over 21 to be a Support Worker for TELL Lifeline.

 Some support roles can be done under 21, so it’s worth enquiring what vacancies we have.
 There is no upper age limit.

 “I am not a native English speaker”

-Many of our phone counselors are not native English speakers.
+Many of our Support Workers are not native English speakers.
 But you do need to be relatively fluent in speaking English.

 “I actually just need a placement for my counseling course.
 Can I do this at TELL?”

-It takes time to develop the skills and knowledge you’ll need to be a phone counselor with the Lifeline, which means that this role is not appropriate for those looking for short-term placements of less than a year.
+It takes time to develop the skills and knowledge you’ll need to be a Lifeline volunteer, which means that this role is not appropriate for those looking for short-term placements of less than a year.

 We invest in selecting, training and supporting our volunteers, so we’re looking for people who want to stay with us for a while.

 To inquire about work experiences, internships, and other volunteer opportunities, please contact us.